chef-boneyard/chef-web-docs-2016/chef_master/source/install_server_be.rst

 Load Balancing
 -----------------------------------------------------
-As multiple front-end servers are run, there will a need to provide a mechanism for load-balancing the requests between them.
+As multiple front-end servers are run, there will be a need to provide a mechanism for load-balancing the requests between them.
 We recommend using either a hardware or software load-balancer configured for round-robin.

 Create a DNS entry for the load balanced virtual IP address, which will be used to access the cluster.
 This is also referred to as the ``api_fqdn``.